A delay in the off-plan purchase?

 - bad weather in the sense of the regulations governing work on building sites: bad weather conditions most often disrupt building sites: flooding, extreme cold, rain during the structural work phase can justify a delay.
 On the other hand, once the building has been rendered watertight and airtight, the developer can no longer cite bad weather as a reason for the delay,

-- the recovery or judicial liquidation of the or of one of the companies carrying out the work or their suppliers,
+– recovery or the compulsory liquidation of or one of the companies carrying out the work or their suppliers,

 - delays attributable to concessionary companies (Enedis etc.),